Proton Pump Inhibitors (PPIs)

 NSAIDs and COXIBs

 PPIs are a class of medications that work by stopping your stomach from producing ulcer-causing acid.
 When taken with an NSAID, PPIs reduce the risk of developing ulcers and promote ulcer healing.
+For the best effects, it should be taken 30 minutes before breakfast.

 Assistant Professor, School of Pharmacy, Memorial University of Newfoundland